uidaholib/make-at-the-mill/1-three-d.md

 3D printing, also known as additive manufacturing, is the process of making three dimensional solid objects from a digital file.
 The MILL has two [Lulzbot](https://www.lulzbot.com) printers, the Taz and Mini.
-They are [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware), meaning all the specs and plans are freely available to the public.
+They are [Open Source Hardware](https://en.wikipedia.org/wiki/Open-source_hardware), thus all the specs and plans are freely available to the public.
 This means we can fix it ourselves and even 3d print new parts!
 We print using the [open source](https://en.wikipedia.org/wiki/Open-source_software) software [Cura](https://www.lulzbot.com/cura).